EmbroidePy/pyembroidery/README.md

 Philosophy
 ---
 Pyembroidery will always attempt to minimize information loss.
-Embroidery reading and writing, the exporting and importing of these files, is always lossy.
+Embroidery reading and writing, the exporting and importing of embroidery files, is always lossy.
 If there is information in a file, it is within the purview of the project (but not the mandate) to read that information and provide it to the user.
 If information can be written to a file, it is within the purview of the project to write that information to the file or provide means by which that can be done.

 * Low level commands: Those commands actually found in binary encoded embroidery files.
     * Low level commands will be transcribed and preserved in their exact order, unless doing so will cause an error.